RaunoT/MonsterBuilder/README.md

-# MonsterBuilder
+# Monster Builder
 ![alt text](https://github.com/RaunoT/MonsterBuilder/blob/design/assets/screenshot.PNG?raw=true "Screenshot")

-## eesmärk
+## Introduction

-Two-player rock-paper-scissors type of game, where instead of rock, paper or scissors monsters body parts compete with eachother.
+Two-player rock-paper-scissors type of game, where instead of rock, paper or scissors, monsters body parts compete with eachother.

+The game was made as part of a ??? at Tallinn University.

+The logic for the game is browser based and written in JavaScript.
+The visual aspects are handled by HTML/CSS.

+You can try the game out at ???

+## License

+???

-## tööjaotus ja rühmaliikmed
+## Tööjaotus ja rühmaliikmed

 1. Ksenia Gennadevna Belorusskaja - Disainer
 2. Rando Tomingas - Programmeerija